hellt/netdevops.me/content/post/2020/netconf-console-docker.md

 The result of this build can be found at the relevant [docker hub page](https://hub.docker.com/repository/docker/hellt/netconf-console).

 ### Tags
-The docker image will be tagged in accordance with the relase verion numbers of the `netconf-console`; at the time of this writing, the latest version is `2.2.0`, hence you will find the image with the corresponding tag.
+The docker image will be tagged in accordance with the release version numbers of the `netconf-console`; at the time of this writing, the latest version is `2.2.0`, hence you will find the image with the corresponding tag.
 Also, the `latest` tag will point to the most recent version.

 ## Installation
 As with any other docker image, all it takes is to make a pull: